yiannislevy/Sensor-Dataset-Preprocessing/README.md

 # Sensor Dataset Preprocessing

-A robust data preprocessing pipeline designed to convert raw accelerometer, gyroscope, and scale sensor data into a machine learning-ready dataset.
+A data preprocessing pipeline designed to convert raw accelerometer, gyroscope, and scale sensor data into a machine learning-ready dataset.

 ## Features